Master Degree in Science and Executive Engineering

 Students select their Minor prior to admission or at the beginning of the programme.

-In the Graduate 1st year, they choose some electives in relation with this Minor.
+In the Graduate 1st year, they choose some electives in relation to this Minor.

 The Graduate 2nd year is principally dedicated to the Minor.
 Students apply the skills they have acquired to a task carried out individually or as a team of two, and which relates to real and concrete subjects suggested by various bodies (industries, local authorities, government departments).
 This work is carried out with the help of a researcher instructor from the School and an engineer from the interested party, usually on its premises.